 - other necessary and reasonable expenses

-- in unusual cases, students may be awarded summer wages to work on the project.
+- in unusual cases, students may be awarded summer living expenses to work on the project.

 - In some cases we’ll reimburse you for expenditures that you’ve already incurred.

 - You must be in good standing in Honors

 - Your project must have been approved by your faculty Capstone Advisor.

 Eligible students must have a Capstone Proposal approved by both the Honors Program and their Capstone Advisor.
 Discuss your Capstone financial needs with your Capstone Advisor and work with your Advisor on drafting your application.

 - Juniors: Apply in February, once you have a project started.
 We’ll have a workshop in December to help you prepare your application.

-- Seniors: Some students only discover a need for funds the summer before senior year (maybe they were abroad in spring?), so we have a second round for seniors in the fall.
+- Seniors: Some students only discover a need for funds the summer before senior year (maybe you were abroad in spring?), so we have a second round for seniors in the fall.
 That deadline is in early October.